Neil1977/FinalProject-ToDoList/README.md

  Edit will allow you to change entry

- Delete will allow you to remove entry (once marked as done) - NOT WORKING CORRECTLY - can delete without marking as done?!
+ Delete will allow you to remove entry (only once marked as done)

  If any todo items not crossed off as done by 18:00 will sound audio alert to notify